Hebrews 13

 Hebrews 13:17-19Obey Them That Have the Rule Over You

-17Obey them that have the rule over you, and submit yourselves: for they watch for your souls, as they that must give account.
-Let them do this with joy, and not with grief: for that is unprofitable for you.
-18Pray for us: for we trust we have a good conscience, desiring to live honestly in all things.
+17Obey them that have the rule over you, and submit yourselves: for they watch for your souls, as they that must give account, that they may do it with joy, and not with grief: for that is unprofitable for you.
+18Pray for us: for we trust we have a good conscience, in all things willing to live honestly.
 19But I beseech you the rather to do this, that I may be restored to you the sooner.

 The author speaks of spiritual leaders, those who watch for your souls.
-To obey them is not blind allegiance but recognition that some are called to shepherd, to warn, to encourage.
+To obey them is to recognize that some are called to shepherd, to warn, to encourage.
 These leaders will give an account to God for how they have cared for you.

 Let them do their work "with joy, and not with grief."
 Grief-stricken leaders become harsh or withdrawn.
 Joyful leaders are effective.
 You can help leaders rejoice by honoring their calling, by following with good faith, and by praying for them.